 Negotiations with the Hospital Authorities resulted in the establishment of two pitches at the Paddock plus the purchase and building of a Clubhouse with changing rooms.
 Members provided the funds and the labour for this project.
 The rapid growth of Hockey and other sports in the town created a demand for the provision of better facilities which was resolved by the Town Council's generous granting of a 28 year lease of their land at the Hithercroft, together with the formation of the Sports Trust, a co-operative venture which provided a home for seven clubs.

-Our thoughts should go out to the pioneers who, over 100 years ago, laid the foundations of a club which has given the citizens of Wallingford and the surrounding area great happiness and recreation.
-Should anyone have even the slightest doubt about the future of the Club, come down to the Hithercroft on a Sunday morning in the autumn and behold over 100 children from aged 5 upwards learning the skills of our special game at THEIR town's Sports Park.
-The Wildcats section of the Club have now provided two England age group players, something the Club are very proud of, as well as having many county and regional representatives.
+1993 was a landmark year for the club with its formation of its junior section, the Wallingford Wildcats.
+Our thoughts should go out to the pioneers who, 120 years ago, laid the foundations of a club which has given the citizens of Wallingford and the surrounding area great happiness and recreation.
+Should anyone have even the slightest doubt about the future of the Club, come down to Hithercroft on a Sunday morning or a midweek evening in the autumn and witness 290 children and teenagers aged 5 upwards learning the skills of our special game at THEIR town's Sports Park.
+Or raise a glass in our well appointed clubhouse on the last Sunday in January to the efforts of over 400 players under the age of 12 from clubs all over the area taking part in over 100 matches at the annual Wallingford Wildcats tournament.